A Library of Systemic Relations

-Note: Categorization has its own problems especially with border line cases and items that fit into multiple categories.
-See also thematic relations as the term is used in linguistics.
+Note: Categorisation has its own problems, especially when it comes to borderline cases and items that fit into multiple categories.
+See also thematic relations because the term is used in linguistics.

-EuroVoc definition: The associative relationship is a relationship between two concepts which do not belong to the same hierarchical structure, although they have semantic or contextual similarities.
+EuroVoc definition: The associative relationship is a relationship between two concepts that do not belong to the same hierarchical structure although they have semantic or contextual similarities.

-Example: If two people are very similar to each other in their look there is an associative relation.
+Example: If two people are very similar to each other in their apperances, there is an associative relation.

-For semiotic definitions on associative relations se Ferdinand Saussure
+For semiotic definitions on associative relations, see Ferdinand Saussure

-The relation between a map and a landscape.
+Example: The relation between a map and landscape.

 1.3.
 SOCIAL RELATIONS (Yellows) (SR)

 Read about social relations here >>>>>>